LimitLost/TextPracticing/README.md

 ## How It Works

-- Loads all the subject data from selected file
+- Loads all the subject data from the selected file
-- Selects a random subject from the loaded list that wasn't shown before (or was shown before, depending on the button selected)
+- Selects a random subject from the loaded list that wasn't shown before (or was shown before, depending on the button selected, if possible)

 ### Learning Phase